vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 In summary, Tangible uses a custom oracle solution.
 This allows them to inform the prices of their traded goods.
 Some details were also provided in the [Curve Gauge Proposal](https://gov.curve.fi/t/proposal-to-add-usdr-am3crv-to-the-curve-gauge-controller-polygon/8981): “_We have our own oracles for properties at the moment but are working with Chainlink to integrate, then true property valuations via 3rd party [Hometrack.com](http://hometrack.com/) can be reflected on a chain in Real Time so the treasury values and the collateralization ratio are up to date, this also allows for “minting on gains” to work more effectively in real-time._”

 A collaboration with Chainlink sounds promising.
-This would take the price definition out of Tangible’s influence.
-This removes the “conflict of interest” mentioned above.
-However, using only hometrack as the only price source moves the question of reliability to another single entity.
+This would remove concern surrounding Tangible’s conflict of interest.
+However, using  Hometrack as the sole price authority moves the question of reliability to another single entity.
 While it’s definitely an improvement, it can’t guarantee that the oracle sources the actual liquidation price.

 ### Governance Risk

 As of writing this report, Tangible has not introduced any elements of decentralized governance.
-The project is centrally steered and developed by the founding team.
+The project is centrally controlled and developed by the founding team.
 There are no structures for the community to get involved or facilitate decentralized decision-making (i.e. no dedicated Discord channel, no forum, no governance constitution, or voting tools).
 The risks related to centralized governance, custody, and management were mentioned in the sections above.

 ### Depeg Risk

 Since its inception, USDR has been relatively stable.
 The only mentionable depeg happened during the weekend of March 11/12, 2023.
 The same weekend that USDC lost its peg.
 USDR is partially backed by DAI (~25%), which itself is mostly backed by USDC ([~63%](https://dune.com/SebVentures/maker---accounting_1)).
+Tangible described the incident in their gauge proposal. "_On Saturday am UTC the DAI reserves were depleted as people began to panic.
+We anticipated that people would begin to redeem for pDAI, and that on Monday am UTC we would need to create a liquidity pool for DAI-pDAI for those who wanted to quickly exit their position.
+However this was not required as we regained peg without the protocol needing to issue pDAI at all.
+This risk however remains ever present and is the single largest downside to backing a stablecoin with tokenized Real estate._"

 However, with regard to USDR’s stability, the price has been mostly around the one Dollar mark.
 It also recovered quickly from the depeg in mid of March (see image below).